For lecturing, curriculum and faculty development, and /or institutional planning at Thai universities – 4-6 months

 The 4-6 month Program opens for American scholars and experts from all disciplines for joint activities at Thai higher education institutions.
 Potential activities may include lecturing, research, or giving consultation on curriculum and faculty development.

-Recruitment and selection are made through the Council for International Exchange of Scholars (CIES).
+Recruitment and selection are made through the Institute of International Education (IIE).

 - U.S. citizenship – permanent residence is not sufficient.